top of page

 Below are described step by step the conditions that must be met for each of the technical indicators for buying and selling stocks.

-Buy Conditions (all conditions must be satisfied or the deviation is not very relevant)
+Buy Conditions (preferably all conditions should be satisfied or the deviation should not be very significant)

 1. K-Line and D-Line are rising